scverse/scanpy/docs/tutorials/index.md

 # Tutorials

 :::{seealso}
-For more tutorials featureing scanpy and other [scverse](https://scverse.org) ecosystem tools, check out the curated set of tutorials at [https://scverse.org/learn]()
+For more tutorials featureing scanpy and other [scverse](https://scverse.org) ecosystem tools, check out the curated set of tutorials at [scverse.org/learn](https://scverse.org/learn)
 :::

-## Clustering
+## Basic workflows

-For getting started, we recommend Scanpy’s reimplementation {doc}`/tutorials/notebooks/pbmc3k` of Seurat’s {cite}`Satija15` clustering tutorial for 3k PBMCs from 10x Genomics, containing preprocessing, clustering and the identification of cell types via known marker genes.
+For getting started, we recommend Scanpy’s reimplementation {doc}`basics/clustering-2017` of Seurat’s {cite}`Satija15` clustering tutorial for 3k PBMCs from 10x Genomics, containing preprocessing, clustering and the identification of cell types via known marker genes.